SanderElias/Samples/Angular-Signals/readme.md

 # Angular Signals WWW

 In this Article, I will go into the ***Why***, ***What***, and ***Wherefor*** of Angular Signals.
 And why this is such a big deal that everyone seems to have an opinion on.
-How it is a going to be a complementary technology to Angular, and not a replacement to anything already there. (spoiler alert: it is not a replacement for RxJS)
+How it is going to be a complementary technology to Angular, and not a replacement to anything already there. (spoiler alert: it is not a replacement for RxJS)

 > DISCLAIMER: this is not the current API of Angular Signals.
 As the current API doesn't really exist just yet.
 Yes, there is a POC implementation, but it is not the final API.
 The API is still being discussed.
-But this is the API that I think will make the easer to read samples.
+But this is the API that I think will make it easier to read samples.
 And it is the API that I think will be the most intuitive to use.
 So I will use it in this article.
 But it is not the final API, and it is also not the current implementation.

 ## Why Angular Signals?